Dipoles and streams in two-dimensional turbulence: Simulations and basic flow properties

 On the other hand, \cite{mcwilliams84} and \cite{Benzi87}, whose initial conditions already include a $k^{-3}$ spectral range, develop a steeper slope in the later part of the decay ($\omega'_0 t\gtrsim 100$ in our notation), when most of the vorticity is organised into individual cores that approximately behave as a conservative Hamiltonian system \citep{bat67}.
-They associate this steeper spectral slope with the vorticity distribution in the cores.
+They relate this steeper spectral slope to the vorticity distribution in the cores.
 This seems to be the case in our simulations, where the $k^{-5}$ plateau only develops towards the energy-condensed end of each simulation.
 We will mostly be interested in the earlier part of the evolution, where both the vortex cores and the `incoherent' background vorticity are relevant.
 It should be noted that most of the simulations by the authors mentioned above use high-order hyperviscosity, which favours the formation of isolated vortices, instead of the regular viscosity in this paper.
-At the moderate Reynolds numbers and regular viscosity of our simulations, the flow is only slightly intermittent.
-Empirically, the governing parameter for the structure functions of the velocity increments across a distance $\Delta r$ is the separation compared with the vorticity length scale $\lambda_\omega$.
-The fourth-order flatness of the transversal velocity increments reaches $F_4\approx 4$ for $\Delta r/\lambda_\omega \approx 0.3$, which corresponds to the vortex diameter discussed in the next section.
-It decays to a slightly sub-gaussian value $F_4\approx 2.8$ at $\Delta r\approx \lambda_\omega$, and relaxes to the gaussian $F_4\approx 3$ beyond $\Delta r/\lambda_\omega \approx 2$.
-The velocity itself is always very close to gaussian.

-If we take the wavelengths of the steepest of the two power-law ranges, $\lambda_5\approx 0.2 \lambda_\omega$, to be a measure of the smallest coherent vorticity structures in the flow, the numerical resolution of the simulations in table \ref{tab:cases} is $\Delta x /\lambda_5=0.1-0.2$, in terms of complex Fourier modes, and improves as the simulations proceed.